yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 ```

 The first script will use composite keys (pk and sk) for querying, while the second script relies on a single partition key (pk) for user-specific queries.
+Later, you'll also have the opportunity to explore additional scripts that assist with PostgreSQL and Cognito.

 ### Conversation Script Generator